-For database classification, Gauch et al. [11] manually construct query probes to facilitate the classification of text databases.
-Ipeirotis et al. [18] used focused query probing to automatically classify a database in a hierarchical classification scheme.
-In this paper we have built on the results in [18] to create an effective algorithm for content summary extraction that classifies databases while extracting document samples.
+In [IGS01a] Ipeirotis et al. used focused query probing to automatically classify a database in a hierarchical taxonomy (see [IGS01a] for more references on database classification).
+We have built on the results in [IGS01a] to create an effective algorithm for content summary extraction that classifies databases while extracting document samples.
 This classification is used in the hierarchical database selection algorithm that we proposed in Section 4.
-Earlier results indicated that clustering of documents by topic may help in the database selection process [36, 20, 34].